 The slave trade stimulated British manufacturing and industry through the demand for goods such as plantation utensils and clothing needed for enslaved people and estates.

 The Nigerian historian Joseph Inikori suggested that it was the slave trade which allowed the Industrial Revolution to happen.

 British industry benefited by supplying factory-made goods in exchange for enslaved people.
 Profits made in the slave trade provided money for investment in British industry.
 Banks and insurance companies which offered services to slave merchants expanded and made cities such as London very wealthy.

 However although the slave trade had an important role in Britain’s industrial development, changes in agriculture and advances in technology also contributed to Britain's wealth.

-The work of slaves on the plantations generated huge profits and wealth for the merchants and ports involved, in both Britain and the Caribbean.
+The work of enslaved people on the plantations generated huge profits and wealth for the merchants and ports involved, in both Britain and the Caribbean.

 The main British ports involved in the slave trade all experienced periods of rapid growth and increasing wealth during the 18th century.

 From 1761 to 1807, traders based in British ports hauled 1,428,000 captive African people across the Atlantic and pocketed £60 million - perhaps £8 billion in today's money - from the sale of enslaved people.

-In 1672 the Royal Africa Company was formed by Charles II and London merchants to provide African slaves for the West Indies.
+In 1672 the Royal Africa Company was formed by Charles II and London merchants to provide enslaved African people for the West Indies.